sighupio/fury-kubernetes-logging/docs/COMPATIBILITY_MATRIX.md

 - ⚠️: module version: v1.7.0 and Kubernetes Version: 1.20.x.
 It works as expected.
 Marked as warning because it is not officially supported by SIGHUP.
 - ⚠️: module version: v1.8.0 and Kubernetes Version: 1.21.x.
 It works as expected.
 Marked as warning because it is not officially supported by SIGHUP.
 - ⚠️: module version: v1.9.0 and Kubernetes Version: 1.22.x.
 It works as expected.
 Marked as warning because it is not officially supported by SIGHUP.
+- ⚠️: module version: v1.8.0 has known with fluentd, use v1.9.1 instead.
 - :x:: module version: v1.10.0 has a known bug breaking upgrades.
 Please do not use.
 - :x:: module version: v1.10.1 has a known bug breaking upgrades.
 Please do not use.